-Researchers led by Yasuko Mori of Kobe University in Japan have developed an animal model will be useful for studying the pathogenicity of HHV-6B in conditions such as acute GVHD and idiopathic pneumonia
+Researchers led by Yasuko Mori of Kobe University in Japan have developed an animal model that will be useful for studying the pathogenicity of HHV-6B in conditions such as acute GVHD and idiopathic pneumonia

 Although both CD46 transgenic (Reynaud 2013) and a humanized mouse model (Tanner 2013) exist for HHV-6A, a model for HHV-6B has been more challenging because HHV-6B utilizes the CD134 receptor that appears only on activated cells.
 The Japanese group achieved a high ratio of activated human T-cells with an intraperitoneal injection of 4-6 x 106 stimulated human cord blood mononuclear cells (CBMCs) into immunodeficient humanized mice.
 The CBMC transfer was followed by a “remarkable increase” in the number of activated T-cells expressing CD134, creating ideal conditions for HHV-6B infection.